keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 ### Event

-The follwing events are newly added :
+The following events are newly added :

 * AUTH_REQ_ID_TO_TOKEN : On token endpoint, keycloak successfully generate tokens in return to "auth_req_id".
 * AUTH_REQ_ID_TO_TOKEN_ERROR : On token endpoint, keycloak fails to generate tokens in return to "auth_req_id".